cpfaff/rbefdata_paper/paper/rbefdata.md

 which is a community driven approach to wrap all science APIs and to create solutions for R users to seamlessly pull data from different repositories spread over the internet into R for analysis.
-The package can be installed from the CRAN package repository (https://github.com/befdata/befdata) (see box below).
+The package can be installed from The package can be installed from the CRAN package repository (https://github.com/befdata/befdata) (see box below).
 It enables access to the data and meta data structures of the platform and provides convenient methods to pull single or multiple dataset into the R environment in one step for analysis.
 Additionally it offers functions that help to upload final results datasets with the script attached that has been used to derive the results from the original datasets which provides a valuable insight into data provenance and also is a stepping stone for reproducible research.

+Karin: thesauri, if used later

 ```r